Skip navigation

 About Duo Single Sign-On

-Duo Single Sign-On is our cloud-hosted SSO product which layers Duo's strong authentication and flexible policy engine on top of Google Chrome Enterprise logins using OpenID Connect (OIDC) authentication standards.
-Duo Single Sign-On acts as an OpenID provider (OP), authenticating Duo-hosted users or users in external authentication sources, like an existing on-premises Active Directory (AD) or any SAML 2.0 IdP.
-Duo's strong multi-factor authentication further verifies users before permitting access to Google Chrome Enterprise.
+Duo Single Sign-On is our cloud-hosted SSO product which layers Duo's strong authentication and flexible policy engine on top of Google Chrome Enterprise logins using the Security Assertion Markup Language (SAML) 2.0 or OpenID Connect (OIDC) authentication standards.
+Duo Single Sign-On acts as an OpenID provider (OP), authenticating your users using existing on-premises Active Directory (AD) or any SAML 2.0 IdP and prompting for two-factor authentication before permitting access to Google Chrome Enterprise.

 Duo Single Sign-On is available in Duo Premier, Duo Advantage, and Duo Essentials plans, which also include the ability to define policies that enforce unique controls for each individual SSO application.
-For example, you can require that Google Chrome Enterprise users complete two-factor authentication at every login, but only once every seven days when accessing a different application.
+For example, you can require that Salesforce users complete two-factor authentication at every login, but only once every seven days when accessing Google Chrome Enterprise.
 Duo checks the user, device, and network against an application's policy before allowing access to the application.

 Configure Single Sign-On

-Before configuring Google Chrome Enterprise with Duo SSO using OIDC authentication, you'll first need to complete Duo SSO configuration, which may include setting up a working external authentication source if your organization will not store your user identities in Duo.
+Before configuring Google Chrome Enterprise with Duo SSO using OpenID Connect (OIDC) authentication you'll first need to configure a working authentication source.

-Once you complete initial Duo SSO configuration, continue to the next step of creating the Google Chrome Enterprise application in Duo.
+Once you have your SSO authentication source working, continue to the next step of creating the Google Chrome Enterprise application in Duo.

 When configuring an application to be protected with Duo Single Sign-On you'll need to send attributes from Duo Single Sign-On to the application.
-Duo and Active Directory authentication sources will work with no additional setup, but if you used a SAML identity provider as your authentication source please verify that you configured it to send the correct SAML attributes.
+Active Directory will work with no additional setup, but if you used a SAML identity provider as your authentication source please verify that you configured it to send the correct SAML attributes.

 Create the Google Chrome Enterprise Application in Duo